NicolaCortinovis/MAS_2025/README.md

 </p>

 #### Objectives
- - Implement the belief-based joint action learning algorithm (explained in class), with be- havioural strategies.
+ - Implement the belief-based joint action learning algorithm (explained in class), with behavioural strategies.
 As belief function you can use the one mentioned in class (frequency of the opponent’s actions in each state) and/or experiment your own.

  - Use the implemented algorithm to learn behavioural strategies for the two-player zero-sum stochastic game representing the simplified version of football by [Lit94].
-As in the paper, the learning must be performed against a random opponent, and against another learner of identical design, for 106 steps and parameters:
+As in the paper, the learning must be performed against a random opponent, and against another learner of identical design, for $10^6$ steps and parameters:

 $$
 \begin{aligned}